RanaivosonHerimanitra/CorbaPIF6004/README.md

 ## Starting the server:

-Go to the bin folder of your `jdk` installation then (you may use any port number ):
+Ensure you open the terminal with full credential (sudo..., as admin).
+Go to the bin folder of your `jdk` installation then (you may choose any port number ):

  `$ start orbd -ORBInitialPort 1000`